AIA Tours: cruise

 DISEMBARK / HOME

 Fly from home to Edinburgh, Scotland.
-Spend the next few days exploring the highlights of Edinburgh and the Scottish Highlands.
-Enjoy two nights at Cheval Old Town Chambers, located in Edinburgh’s Old Town, a UNESCO World Heritage Site.
-Continue with a private tasting and tour at one of Scotland’s top malt whisky distilleries.
-Unwind with a night at Dornoch Station and, if desired, play a round at the historic Royal Dornoch Golf Club—advance tee time reservations are strongly recommended.
+Spend the next two days exploring the highlights of Edinburgh and the Scottish Highlands.
+Enjoy two nights at Cheval Old Town Chambers, located in Edinburgh’s Old Town, a UNESCO World Heritage site.
+Continue with a private tasting and tour at one of Scotland’s top malt whisky distilleries before joining the main program at the Sheraton Grand Hotel and Spa.

 Further details and pricing will be sent to confirmed participants.